shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

       troubleshooting purposes.
     - Enable AWS CloudTrail trail logging across all regions and turn on log file validation.
     - example **S3 buckets settings being changed regularly by some one**.
+      - The CloudTrail Processing Library is a Java library that provides an easy way to process AWS CloudTrail logs.
+You provide configuration details about your CloudTrail SQS queue and write code to process events.
+The CloudTrail Processing Library does the rest.
 29. **Amazon EventBridge**
     - EventBridge allows responding to events from various AWS services as well as custom applications.
 It meets the requirements of decoupled architecture, **responding to events**, and supporting AWS and custom sources.